eftomi/SheetDefinedFunctionsInExcel/README.md

 - `input_name` is the name of the input argument.
 - `input_initial_value` is the initial value for the input argument.
 This value will be used by our model while we are developing its inner structure and formulas.
 When the model is used, this value is ignored.

-In our case, we can define four inputs in cells C2 to C5 as:
+In our case, we can redefine four inputs in cells B2 to B5 as:

 ```
 =ModuleInput("Projectile", A2:C8, "Initial speed", 130)